marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 #### Backup Policy and Backup Instance

-Backup policy defines the schedule and frequency of the recovery points creation, and its retention duration in the Backup vault.
+Backup policy defines the schedule and frequency of the recovery points creation and their retention duration in the Backup vault.
 Thus, we create backup for Storage Account.

 ```
 # backup.tf